optomal7/taskr/README.md

 ### Navigate to localhost:3001 and go from to-do to to-done with taskr...
     http://localhost:3001/
 ***
-## The specifications for this sprint are:
+## The specifications for this sprint were:

  [] Users can create to do list items.